 One way to overcome this is the buyer agreeing to deposit some part of the final price into an escrow account.
 After the risk is settled, the buyer can make the balance payment, with or without any adjustments.

-If there is a gap and the seller is confident in the business, then he or she may back out of the deal and work hard to grow the business organically.
+If there is a gap and the seller is confident in the business, then they may back out of the deal and work hard to grow the business organically.
 The growth would push up the market value, and the buyer would also acknowledge the value that the seller was asking for.

 Valuation Gap is common in mergers and acquisitions and may result in delays or even failure of the deal.
 Thus, it is crucial that parties work hard to bridge this gap to successfully complete the deal.
 One best way to bridge this gap (even before the negotiations start) is to have a deep understanding of the firm and its operations well before the deal.
 This would allow the owner to implement several strategies to boost the company’s value so that it meets the expectations.
 Bringing in an independent professional valuer also eases the job.